zkavtaskin/Lead-Time-Driven-Delivery-Simulation/Article/readme.md

 #### Anatomy of knowledge work

 Craft production delivery predictability is exacerbated by the fact that **people** are working on the actual work.
 Stakeholders in organisations forget that employee A and employee B might deliver work at very different speed due to their different characteristics and experience.
-Also work it self might have properties that were not considered until development starts.
+Also work it self might have different properties that were not considered until development has started.
 Here are the factors that impact productivity:

 ![](img/tasktime.jpeg)